CumulusNetworks/docs/content/cumulus-linux/Layer-3/Bidirectional-Forwarding-Detection---BFD.md

-`ptmd` executes scripts at `/etc/ptm.d/bfd-sess-down` and ` /etc/ptm.d/bfd-sess-up  `for when BFD sessions go down or up, running `bfd-sess-down` when a BFD session goes down and running `## <span>Scripts</span>
+`ptmd` executes scripts at `/etc/ptm.d/bfd-sess-down` and ` /etc/ptm.d/bfd-sess-up  `for when BFD sessions go down or up, running `bfd-sess-down` when a BFD session goes down and running `bfd-sess-up` when a BFD session goes up.

-`ptmd` executes scripts at `/etc/ptm.d/bfd-sess-down` when BFD sessions go down and `/etc/ptm.d/bfd-sess-up` when a BFD sessions goes up.

-You should m Modify
-these default scripts as needed.
+You should modify these default scripts as needed.

 ## <span>Echo Function</span>